sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 	Figure 6: Sequence diagram for displaying the current memory statistics configuration in ConfigDB using the CLI

-### Daemon Configuration Management
+## **Daemon Configuration Management**

-The `memorystatsd` will dynamically manage its configuration using the `hostcfgd`.
-The design will:
+The `memorystatsd` process will dynamically manage its configuration with the help of `hostcfgd`.
+The design ensures reliable behavior by utilizing both a predefined configuration file and the ConfigDB for real-time updates.

-1. **Read Configuration at Startup**: On startup, `memorystatsd` process will read its configuration directly from the ConfigDB to initialize its settings.
+- **Read Configuration at Startup**: Upon startup, the `memorystatsd` process reads its default configuration from a predefined config file.
+This guarantees that in the event of a restart—whether due to a crash or manual intervention—the daemon will always return to a known, consistent state.

-2. **Monitor ConfigDB for Changes**: `hostcfgd` will monitor the `MEMORY_STATISTICS_TABLE` in ConfigDB for any changes to the configurations.
+- **Monitor ConfigDB for Changes**: During runtime, `hostcfgd` monitors the `MEMORY_STATISTICS_TABLE` in ConfigDB for any configuration changes made via the CLI, such as adjustments to retention periods, sampling intervals, or enabling/disabling the daemon.

-3. **Signal Daemon to Reload Configuration**: When configurations are updated via CLI and written to ConfigDB, hostcfgd will detect these changes and signal `memorystatsd` process to reload its configuration.
+- **Signal Daemon to Reload Configuration**: When a configuration change is detected in ConfigDB, `hostcfgd` signals the `memorystatsd` process using the `SIGHUP` signal to reload its configuration without restarting the process.
+This ensures the changes are applied dynamically during runtime.

-4. **Reload to Apply Changes**: `memorystatsd` process will reload its configurations upon receiving the signal and apply the new settings.
+- **Graceful Shutdown with SIGTERM**: The `memorystatsd` process is designed to handle the `SIGTERM` signal for a graceful shutdown, allowing it to safely terminate and clean up resources.
+This ensures any related processes or files are properly handled before the daemon stops.

+- **Revert to Default on Restart**: While the daemon can reload configuration from ConfigDB during runtime, upon any restart (whether triggered by a crash or other factors), it will always revert to the default settings defined in the configuration file.
+This separation between startup defaults and runtime updates ensures predictable and safe behavior in the event of a failure.

+- **Default Disabled State**: By default, the `memorystatsd` process will be **disabled**.
+The user must manually enable it using the CLI before it starts collecting memory statistics.
+This provides control over when the daemon begins its operations.

-**Workflow for Configuration Management**
+### **Workflow for Configuration Management**:

-1. **Initial Setup**: On deployment, default settings are written to the ConfigDB.
+1. **Initial Setup**: Default settings, including retention periods and sampling intervals, are written to the config file during deployment.
+Optionally, these settings may also be written to ConfigDB.

-2. **Daemon Startup**: `memorystatsd` reads configuration from ConfigDB and initializes its parameters.
+2. **Daemon Startup**: On startup, `memorystatsd` reads its configuration from the predefined config file, initializing the necessary parameters such as retention period and sampling interval.
+However, it will start in a **disabled state** by default, requiring manual activation.

+3. **Enable Daemon Manually**: Administrators need to manually enable the `memorystatsd` process via the CLI before it starts collecting memory statistics.

-3. **Runtime Configuration Changes**: Administrators update settings via CLI, which writes changes to ConfigDB.
+4. **Runtime Configuration Changes**: Administrators can modify settings like retention periods or sampling intervals via the CLI.
+These changes are written directly to the `MEMORY_STATISTICS_TABLE` in ConfigDB.

-4. **Monitor ConfigDB for Changes**: `hostcfgd` detects changes in ConfigDB.
+5. **Monitor ConfigDB for Changes**: `hostcfgd` continuously monitors ConfigDB for updates to the `MEMORY_STATISTICS_TABLE`.

-5. **Signal Daemon to Reload Configuration**: hostcfgd signals `memorystatsd` to reload its configuration.
+6. **Signal Daemon to Reload Configuration**: Upon detecting changes in ConfigDB, `hostcfgd` sends a `SIGHUP` signal to the `memorystatsd` daemon, prompting it to reload its configuration without restarting.

-6. **Reload Daemon**: `memorystatsd` process reloads the configuration to apply the new settings.
+7. **Reload Daemon**: The `memorystatsd` process applies the new settings from ConfigDB dynamically, allowing the daemon to continue operating with updated parameters during runtime.

+8. **Handling Crashes and Restarts**: In case of a crash or restart, the `memorystatsd` daemon will always reload its default settings from the config file, ensuring a consistent startup state.
+Runtime-configured values from ConfigDB are only applied during runtime and not retained after a restart unless manually reloaded.

+9. **Graceful Shutdown**: When the daemon needs to be stopped, the `SIGTERM` signal ensures a graceful shutdown, where the daemon cleans up resources and terminates smoothly.

 ## SAI API